sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/Agent.md

 	* [:protectedmodifier:]: the field is accessible within the same package, and derived agents;
 	* [:packagemodifier:]: the field is accessible only within the same package of its agent;
 	* [:privatemodifier:]: the field is accessible only within its agent (default).
+* [:staticmodifier:]: the field is a class field, not an instance field.

 Examples: